clearlinux/clear-linux-documentation/source/clear-linux/concepts/swupd-about.rst

 can focus on the custom pieces their deployments require while staying on a controlled update stream.

-To learn how to run an update of your system, visit our :ref:`using swupd <swupd-guide>` page.

 ..
 [1] The software update technology for Clear Linux* OS for Intel Architecture was first presented at the Linux Plumbers conference in 2012.